braheezy/braheezy.github.io/content/projects/shine-mp3/index.md

 ShowToc: false
 ---

+# What
+A port of the [Shine MP3 encoding C library](https://github.com/toots/shine) to Go, making it one of the only pure Go MP3 encoding packages out there.

 # Code
 https://github.com/braheezy/shine-mp3

-# What
-A port of the [Shine MP3 encoding C library](https://github.com/toots/shine) to Go.

-The C and Go library produce byte-identical binaries, as seen in the screenshot above.

 # Demo
 A simple WAV file: